-If a determination is made that the patient no longer meets criteria for continued inpatient stay or the patient's needs may be provided at a lower level of care (e.g., skilled nursing, palliative, or sub-acute setting), PacificSource will notify the facility and the attending physician by telephone, fax, or in writing within two business days of the initial request, and within three business days for ongoing requests.
+If a determination is made that the patient no longer meets criteria for continued inpatient stay or the patient's needs may be provided at a lower level of care (e.g., skilled nursing, palliative, or sub-acute setting), this is a non-approval.
+PacificSource will notify the facility and the attending physician by telephone, fax, or in writing, within one business day of initial requests and within three business days for ongoing requests.
 All parties are provided with notice of their appeal rights, and a 24- hour grace period may be allowed to coordinate care planning and services for patient discharge.